-Fill your home with the aroma of Gluten free vegan gingerbread cookies.
+Fill your home with the aroma of vegan gluten free gingerbread cookies.
 These are soft and chewy with the perfect amount of spice.
 They are made with simple ingredients and are ready in just over 30 minutes

 Gluten-free vegan baking can be a lot of fun when the results are right and these gingerbread cookies are just that.

-The aroma of baking these gluten-free gingerbread cookies makes me so happy.
 Sneaking in a cookie or two fresh from the oven makes me even happier, and playing around with vegan royal icing to decorate the gingerbread men makes me feel like a kid again.

 - Not only are these gingerbread cookies gluten free and vegan, they are also nut free, corn free and soy free